spatialos/gdk-for-unity/docs/content/get-started/get-started.md

 Once you’ve done this, you’ll then be ready to learn how to build your own features.
 Our tutorial for adding Health Pickups functionality will introduce you to this development experience.

+<%(Callout type="alert" message="
+Please note that basic proficiency of programming in Unity, version control systems, and command line interfaces is required to use the SpatialOS GDK for Unity.")%>

 #### Next: [Set up]({{urlRoot}}/content/get-started/set-up.md)
 <br/>
 <br/>